-The first line of the table gives the syntax of a role position predicate.
-It contains three tokens, p, a string that names a role, and an integer that specifies a position within the trace of the role.
-That is, for role r with a trace of length n, there are n role position predicates, p r i, for $0 \le i < n$ .
-Thus (p "init" 2 z0) is an atomic formula using the role position predicate for position 2 in the init role of the protocol in Figure 1.
+The first line of the table gives the syntax of a role strand length predicate.
+It contains two tokens, p and a string that names a role.
+That is, for role r, there is a role strand length predicate, p r.
+Thus (p "init" z0 3) is an atomic formula using the role strand length predicate for length 3 in the init role of the protocol in Figure 1.